shermanhung/Basketball-Data-Visualization/README.md

 # Basketball-Data-Visualization
 We are still in the process of finishing this project, therefore please keep in mind that the visualizations displayed here are far from finished.
-A lot of changes shall be made in the future.
-In the rest of this document, I will attempt to explain the purpose of each visualization.
+A lot of changes will be made in the future.
+I will attempt to given an detailed explanation of each visualization here:

 ## GameClock